10-104 Personal Injury Cases in Maryland

 In small cases, there is an exception to this often difficult and expensive requirement.How to Get Your Bills Into Evidence Without a Doctor Coming to Trial

-In smaller Maryland cases, there is a back door attorneys - and victims handling their own case - can use under Maryland Courts and Judicial Proceedings Code § 10-104 that allows the introduction of medical bills and records - in District or Circuit Court - without the need for expert testimony as long as the claim is under $30,000.
+In smaller Maryland cases, there is a backdoor that attorneys - and victims handling their own case - can use under Maryland Courts and Judicial Proceedings Code § 10-104 that allows the introduction of medical bills and records - in District or Circuit Court - without the need for expert testimony as long as the claim is under $30,000.

 In cases where the injuries are such that you do not believe that the claim is worth more than $30,000, a 10-104 filing can save what can be the cost of having one of the Plaintiff's treating doctors to testify at trial (these doctors can charge as much as $1,000 an hour).